OutSystems/docs-odc/src/eap/building-apps/timers/intro.md

 The container infrastructure triggers the background jobs that have the schedule type of **scheduled**.
 The Timer manager service triggers jobs that have the schedule type of **on-demand**.

-From the Portal, using the **Wake** function, you can launch on-demand timers asynchronously.
+From ODC Portal, using the **Wake** function, you can launch on-demand timers asynchronously.
 The **Wake** function creates an event that the Timer manager uses to start the Timer job.

 ## Timers timeout